Ringworm, otherwise known as “buni” in Filipino, does not correlate to what its name suggests. Learn more about buni causes here.

 It is worth noting that the fungus responsible for the ringworm infection thrives in warm, moist areas.
 As such, it commonly targets a person’s body area that is warm and damp, like armpits, toes, groin, and such.

-Buni causes irritation and discomfort, and in most cases, embarrassment for whoever is afflicted.
-However, it has never been known to be a dangerous or life-threatening condition.
+Buni causes irritation and discomfort, and in many unfortunate cases, embarrassment for those with ringowrm.
+Widespread buni over the body can also be a sign of an underlying condition.
 Hence, consult your doctor to effectively and immediately treat your case of ringworm.

 Learn more about Skin infections here.